-be acknowledged that meaning and feeling of the Anishinaabe Haudenosaunee cultures is lacking in this guide first by the very act of writing it down, and second by the writing of it in the English language.
+It must be acknowledged that meaning and feeling of the Anishinaabe and Haudenosaunee cultures is lacking in this guide, firstly by the very act of writing it down, and secondly, by the writing of it in the English language.
 While the Anishinaabe and Haudenosaunee nations did produce written records, such as petroglyphs, pictographs, birch bark scrolls, and wampum belts, the transmission of their cultures occurred predominantly through oral tradition.
 Worldview, values, and beliefs were therefore embedded within their very descriptive languages.
-The English language, and therefore this guide which is written in the English language, is lacking in cultural depth and understanding.
-To the Anishinaabe and Haudenosaunee people, "the earth is our book; the days its pages; the seasons, paragraphs; the years, chapters.
+The English language, and therefore this guide which it is written in, lacks cultural depth and understanding.

+To the Anishinaabe and Haudenosaunee people, the earth plays an important role in one's daily life:

+the earth is our book; the days its pages; the seasons, paragraphs; the years, chapters.
 The earth is a book, alive with events that occur over and over for our benefit.
 Mother Earth has formed our beliefs, attitudes, insights, outlooks, values and institutions.
 We owe the earth our all, more than we can take in, more than we can say.
-We can never return anything but our the medicine wheel is a powerful teaching tool that has been used since time immemorial by Aboriginal nations to express the interconnections between all things
+We can never return anything but our respect and thanksaiving.4